hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ### I.

-*Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.*
+*Alone he was when he started his journey, and alone is how Roland finally reached the Dark Tower.*

 The Tower is the apotheosis of all towers.
 It is sculpted from a single huge stone.
 It is not man-made.